-Using the Command Line About HBase Snapshots
+About HBase Snapshots

-In previous HBase releases, the only way to a backup or to clone a table was to use CopyTable or ExportTable, or to copy all the hfiles in HDFS after disabling the table.
-The disadvantages of these methods are:
+In previous HBase releases, the only way to a back up or to clone a table was to use CopyTable or ExportTable, or to copy all the hfiles in HDFS after disabling the table.
+These methods have disadvantages:

-- CopyTable and ExportTable can degrade RegionServer performance. - Disabling the table means no reads or writes; this is usually unacceptable.
+• CopyTable and ExportTable can degrade RegionServer performance.

+• Disabling the table means no reads or writes; this is usually unacceptable.

-HBase Snapshots allow you to clone a table without making data copies, and with minimal impact on RegionServers.
-Exporting the table to another cluster should not have any impact on the RegionServers.
+HBase snapshots allow you to clone a table without making data copies, and with minimal impact on RegionServers.
+Exporting the table to another cluster does not have any impact on the RegionServers.